 5. Yigu Technology’s Perspective on Integrated Die Casting

 Alla tecnologia Yigu, we see integrated die casting as the “next generation of manufacturing infrastructure” for NEVs and beyond—but its success depends on balancing innovation with practicality.
-Many manufacturers rush to adopt super-tonnage machines without optimizing supporting technologies (PER ESEMPIO., using ordinary aluminum alloys instead of heat-free grades), leading to high defect rates.
+Many manufacturers rush to adopt super-tonnage machines without optimizing supporting technologies (per esempio., using ordinary aluminum alloys instead of heat-free grades), leading to high defect rates.

-Guardando avanti, integrating die casting with AI (real-time parameter adjustment) e stampa 3D (rapid mold prototyping) will further reduce costs and expand applications.
+Looking ahead, integrating die casting with AI (real-time parameter adjustment) e stampa 3D (rapid mold prototyping) will further reduce costs and expand applications.
 By focusing on “technology synergy” rather than just equipment size, manufacturers can unlock the full potential of integrated die casting.

 6. Domande frequenti: Common Questions About Integrated Die Casting

-Q1: Can integrated die casting be used for non-aluminum materials (PER ESEMPIO., magnesium or steel)?
+Q1: Can integrated die casting be used for non-aluminum materials (per esempio., magnesium or steel)?

 Q2: What is the minimum production volume to justify investing in integrated die casting?

-Due to high upfront costs (a 6000-ton machine + mold costs ~\(15 milione), integrated die casting is only cost-effective for **mass production: ≥100,000 units/year**.
+Due to high upfront costs (a 6000-ton machine + mold costs ~\(15 milioni), integrated die casting is only cost-effective for **mass production: ≥100,000 units/year**.
 For smaller volumes (<50,000 unità), traditional processes remain cheaper.
 Per esempio, a 50,000-unit EV program would spend \)300/part on integration vs. $200/part on stamping + saldatura.

 Q3: How to ensure the structural safety of integrated die-cast parts in automotive collisions?